 I was exhausted.
-In the first year of tube feeding, my son went from NG tube, to G tube and to GJ tube.
+In the first year my son went from NG tube to G tube, and GJ tube.
 Family and friends were as supportive as they could be, but no one in our lives had any personal experience with a medically complex child.
-There was no ready group of parents to welcome us and tell us it was going to get easier.
-We found it very challenging to find information and tips on dealing with tube feeding and didn’t know what to ask our medical professionals.
+There was no ready group of parents to welcome us and tell us it was going to get more comfortable.
+We found it very challenging to find information and tips on dealing with this condition and didn’t know what to ask our medical professionals.

-After tube feeding for six month, I was finally able to meet a group of parents online who shared their knowledge, experience, emotional support and the tips to manage life tube feeding a child at home.
-I felt that parents needed better access to information and they needed to hear about the positive benefits of tube feeding.
-For my family, tube feeding meant my child would live, grow and thrive.
+I finally met a group of parents online who shared the same experience, after six months of feeding through a tube.
+Once we all met, we shared their knowledge, experience, emotional support, and the tips to manage life tube feeding a child at home.
+I felt that parents needed better access to information, and they needed to hear about the positive benefits of tube feeding.
+For my family, tube feeding meant my child would live, grow, and thrive.
 However, it was rare to hear anything positive about what tube feeding meant for families like mine.
-Once I understood tube feeding, it did get easier.
-I felt the urge to help other parents like myself and that drove me to founding the Feeding Tube Awareness Foundation in October of 2010.
+Once I understood tube feeding, it did get more comfortable.
+I felt the urge to help other parents like myself, and that drove me to found the Feeding Tube Awareness Foundation in October of 2010.

 The mission of the Feeding Tube Awareness Foundation (FTAW) is to provide parents and caregiving with the practical information they need to raise a child who has a feeding tube.
 Our goal is to create the organization we would have wanted to find when we first learned our children needed a feeding tube.
-We built resources based on the needs we found (and continue to find) in our own lives.
+We built resources based on the needs we saw (and continue to find) in our own lives.
 Our educational materials are built on the best practices of experienced parents and written in simple to understand language.
-We understand how it feels to be overwhelmed, exhausted, scared and how valuable it is to be able to connect with other parents.
+We know how it feels to be overwhelmed, and the importance of connecting with other parents.

-In 2011, we launched Feeding Tube Awareness Week® to raise positive awareness of tube feeding as a lifesaving medical intervention.
-The goal of the week is to educate family, friends, and the general public about the hundreds of medical conditions that can require tube feeding.
+In 2011, we launched Feeding Tube Awareness Week® to raise positive awareness.
+The goal is to educate the public about the hundreds of medical reasons for needing a tube.
 During the week, we encourage parents to share their stories and experiences through social and traditional media.
-This year, Feeding Tube Awareness week is February 6-10, 2017.
-The theme of the week is “Fueling Life.”
-You can find out more about the week and how to participate at the FTAW website.